alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 Apparently Salvatore Sanfilippo liks this kind of hardcore stuff, since Radix is also a [recommended client](http://redis.io/clients#go).
-I don't like this stuff.
+I don't like this stuff, so moving on.

 ### Godis